 Evening primrose oil

-Studies have produced contradictory results on this one, some finding an improvement in hot flush symptoms, others finding it worked no better than a placebo.
-It does produce side effects in some people, including inflammation and problems with blood clotting.
-For this reason, speak to your doctor about taking evening primrose oil before you do so.
+Evening primrose oil (Oenothera biennis) contains omega-6 fatty acids, which increase levels of a hormone-like substance (prostaglandin E2) that has anti-inflammatory effects.
+Studies have produced contradictory results with some finding an improvement in hot flush symptoms, others finding it worked no better than a placebo.
+A review published in 2019 concluded that there is currently insufficient evidence to support its use for menopausal symptoms.
+As it can have side effects in some people, including inflammation and problems with blood clotting always speak to your doctor about taking evening primrose oil before you do so.

 Learn more about evening primrose oil